dt-dtran/pokedex/README.md

 * If time permits: data pipeline, Redis

-## v3 - Pokemon Word Game with Next
+## v3 - Pokemon Word Game

 This version will leverage the transformed data in v3 and include auth and game features.

 Technology and New Features:

-- Frontend/Backend: Next
+- Frontend/Backend:
   - auth for user accounts
   - save progress and achievements
   - the game